 As bills are remining stable, we consider they are affordable for residential customers in Broken Hill.
-Under our draft prices, typical water and wastewater bills would continue to represent about 2.5% of the median household income in Broken Hill.
+Under our prices, typical water and wastewater bills would continue to represent about 2.5% of the median household income in Broken Hill.

-This chapter outlines the bill impacts of our draft decisions for Essential Water's customers.
-We have forecast bills using the draft prices set out in Chapters 7 to 9.
+This chapter outlines the bill impacts of our decisions for Essential Water's customers.
+We have forecast bills using the prices set out in Chapters 7 to 9.

-10.1 Bills would be stable for residential customers receiving treated water b The water bill estimate is for a chlorinated water customer with 300kL per year water usage.
+10.1 Bills would be stable for residential customers receiving treated water

-Our analysis shows that - before inflation - a typical household consuming 300 kL per year of treated water would see its annual bill remain stable over determination period (see Table 10.1).
-This is due to our draft decisions to hold water and wastewater prices constant for 4 years.
+Our analysis shows that - before inflation - a typical household consuming 300 kL per year of treated water would see its annual bill remain stable over the determination period (see Table 10.1).
+This is due to our decisions to hold water and wastewater prices constant for 4 years.